-Getting a student job is of course a great way to fund your life as a student, and it can be a wonderful way to meet people, makes friends, and learn about the Danish work culture.
-It can however be complicated for international students to find a student job, which is why we have written an entire chapter about this later in this book.
+Getting a student job is of course a great way to fund your life as a student, and it can be a wonderful way to meet people, make friends, and learn about the Danish work culture.
+It can however be complicated for international students to find a student job, which is why we have written an entire chapter about this later in this book (See Chapter 7).